-Students who are transferring to the Rehabilitation program at the University of Arizona must take BIO 201 and 202.
+Students who are transferring to the Rehabilitation program at the University of Arizona must take BIO 101 and 202.
 Students transferring to other programs may substitute 8 credit hours of another transferable science.
 Prior to taking BIO 201 or 202, students should have had either high school chemistry or CHM 130 (Fundamentals of Chemistry) or an equivalent course.
 The student is urged to correct any deficiency in this area early in the program.
 (See General Education Requirements under the Graduation section of this catalog.)

-Course Number Course Title Credit Hours Prerequisites
+Course Number Course Title Credit Hours Prere equisites

-Core Courses s - A grade of C or better is require d for grac luation.
+Core Courses - A grade of C or better is require ed for grad luatior n.

-AJS 101 Introduction to Administration of Justice Systems of
+AJS 101 Introduction to Administration Justice Systems of

 and/ or 123 Corrections as a System 3-6

 AJS 109 Criminal Law 3

-AJS 115 Criminal Procedures 3 AJS 101
+AJS 115 Criminal Procedures 3 3 3 101

 AJS 201 Rules of Evidence 3 AJS 109

 AJS 212 Juvenile Justice Procedures 3

 AJS 225 AJS 245 Crime and Delinquency Treatment of the Offender: 3

-AUG LIU Institutional and Field 3 AJS 101
+Institutional and Field 3 AJS 101

-Support Cou rses:
+Support Cour ses:

 REA Reading requirement 0-4

-General Education of this course lists): cation Requirements (See Graduati s catalog for associate of arts degr on ee
+ation Requirements (See Graduat catalog for associate of arts degr

-English Com position 6
+English Comp position 6

-Humanities a and Fine Arts 9
+Humanities a nd Fine Arts 9

-Biological an d Physical Sciences 8
+Biological and d Physical Sciences 8 .

-requirement University of degree major satisfies the general education for rehabilitation majors only at the Arizona.
-For other associate of art rs, see the course list in the section of this catalog.
+BIO 201-202 s requirement f at the Univers of arts degree satisfies the general education or rehabilitation majors only ity of Arizona.
+For other associate majors, see the course 9

+duation section of this catalog.

 Mathematics (MTH 150 or above) 3

-Social and B ehavioral Sciences 9
+Social and Be ehavioral Sciences 9

-Other Requir rements 5-6
+Other Requir ements 5-6

-Suggested C ourse Sequence

-See an admi nistration of justice faculty advisor.